top of page

 About the Author

-Eric Kaufmann, M.Ed is a Professional Educational Therapist and Certified Executive Function Coach.
-He is the Co-founder of UpSkill Specialists, an online adult executive function coaching company designed to guide adults in overcoming disorganization, procrastination, and productivity roadblocks so they can unlock their potential.
-Eric is also the founder of Elevate Learning Solutions, an Educational Therapy practice located in San Clemente, CA, that guides students with neurological differences toward becoming independent and confident students and self-leaders.
+Eric Kaufmann is an Educational Therapist, Certified Executive Function Coach, and speaker.
+He is the Co-founder of UpSkill Specialists, an executive function coaching company that helps adults and workplace teams overcome disorganization, procrastination, and productivity roadblocks.
+Eric is also the founder of Elevate Learning Solutions, an Educational Therapy practice that supports neurodivergent students in becoming independent and confident.
+Book Eric to speak or lead a workshop.